How to Apply To Study Medicine in Europe If You Are From The USA?

 A smaller, quieter country with beautiful nature, cities right by the sea, and some of the best medical universities in Europe, what’s not to love?

 Those who choose to study medicine in Bulgaria go not only for the breathtaking scenery but also because Bulgarian medical education is world-famous.
-Take, for example, the prestigious Sofia Medical University, considered by many to be among the best medical education facilities on the continent.
+Take, for example, the prestigious Sofia Medical University, which is considered by many to be among the best medical education facilities on the continent.

 So, why is Bulgarian education so special?
 Well, first of all, many of its universities are quite old and established.
 For example, the aforementioned Sofia Medical U was founded over a century ago and has since attracted hundreds of experienced lecturers from around the world.